 Travelling into Leamington, join the A425 into Leamington.
 After crossing/leaving the Fosse Way, follow the road up the hill and along the straight section of road.
-The project entrance is after the sharp left-hand bend and is marked with a large wooden sign, of which you will see the back, at the start of the 40mph zone.
+The project entrance is after the sharp left-hand bend and is marked with a large wooden sign, of which you will see the back, at the Updated on 23rd April 2024 start of the 40mph zone.